devcontainers/images/src/cpp/README.md

 You can directly reference pre-built versions of `Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to one of the following.
 An example `Dockerfile` is included in this repository.

-- `ghcr.io/sebst/devcontainers/cpp` (latest Debian GA)
+- `ghcr.io/sebst/devcontainers/cpp` (latest Fedora)
-- `ghcr.io/sebst/devcontainers/cpp:debian` (latest Debian GA)
-- `ghcr.io/sebst/devcontainers/cpp:debian13` (or `trixie`)
-- `ghcr.io/sebst/devcontainers/cpp:debian12` (or `bookworm`)
-- `ghcr.io/sebst/devcontainers/cpp:ubuntu` (latest Ubuntu LTS)
+- `ghcr.io/sebst/devcontainers/cpp:fedora` (latest Fedora)
-- `ghcr.io/sebst/devcontainers/cpp:ubuntu24.04` (or `noble`)
+- `ghcr.io/sebst/devcontainers/cpp:fedora43` (or `43`)
-- `ghcr.io/sebst/devcontainers/cpp:ubuntu22.04` (or `jammy`)
+- `ghcr.io/sebst/devcontainers/cpp:fedora42` (or `42`)

 Refer to [this guide](https://containers.dev/guide/dockerfile) for more details.

 You can decide how often you want updates by referencing a [semantic version](https://semver.org/) of each image.
 For example:
-- `ghcr.io/sebst/devcontainers/cpp:2-trixie`
+- `ghcr.io/sebst/devcontainers/cpp:3-43`
-- `ghcr.io/sebst/devcontainers/cpp:2.1-trixie`
+- `ghcr.io/sebst/devcontainers/cpp:3.0-43`
-- `ghcr.io/sebst/devcontainers/cpp:2.1.6-trixie`
+- `ghcr.io/sebst/devcontainers/cpp:3.0.0-43`
-- `ghcr.io/sebst/devcontainers/cpp:2-bookworm`
+- `ghcr.io/sebst/devcontainers/cpp:3-42`
-- `ghcr.io/sebst/devcontainers/cpp:2.1-bookworm`
+- `ghcr.io/sebst/devcontainers/cpp:3.0-42`
-- `ghcr.io/sebst/devcontainers/cpp:2.1.6-bookworm`
+- `ghcr.io/sebst/devcontainers/cpp:3.0.0-42`

-However, we only do security patching on the latest [non-breaking, in support](https://github.com/sebst/devcontainer-images-fork/issues/90) versions of images (e.g. `0-debian-12`).
-You may want to run `apt-get update && apt-get upgrade` in your Dockerfile if you lock to a more specific version to at least pick up OS security updates.
+However, we only do security patching on the latest [non-breaking, in support](https://github.com/sebst/devcontainer-images-fork/issues/90) versions of images (e.g. `3-43`).
+You may want to run `dnf -y update` in your Dockerfile if you lock to a more specific version to at least pick up OS security updates.

 See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://ghcr.io/v2/sebst/devcontainers/cpp/tags/list).